yagasoft/Logger/README.md

   + Creates a log file in the app folder automatically.
   + Flush entries to the file automatically.
   + Key text is stylised.
+  + Wrap words in '`' character to colour them.
   + Parses exceptions.

 ### Defaults: